Rookout/docs/docs/etl-controller-k8s.md

 ---

-*Please note that the ETL Controller feature is only available on the Enterprise plan.*

-*Enterprise users - please [contact us](https://www.rookout.com/company/contact) to enable the ETL Controller feature for your organization.*
+*Please note that the ETL Controller feature is only available on the Enterprise plan.
+[Contact us](https://www.rookout.com/company/contact) to enable the ETL Controller feature for your organization.*

 ---